-- The use of traditional 'Midlands' style'2 hedge-laying to manage hedgerows, improving their structure and biodiversity value and strengthening landscape character; and - 4.
+- 1. The conservation and creation of deciduous woodland and mesotrophic grassland5; - 2.
+The creation of connections between the network of features and habitats, - 3.
+The use of traditional 'Midlands' style' hedge-laying to manage hedgerows, improving their structure and biodiversity value and strengthening landscape character; and - 4.
 Tree planting to regenerate mature/veteran trees as they come to the end of their lives.